September 9 Day of Peace and Solidarity: Lessons and Future Plans

 This is a tremendous day in our fight for justice and courage and a loss of many lives.
 Always remember Sept 9th as a sad but heroic sacrifice made for the betterment of you and me.

-MIM(Prisons) responds: A beautiful aspect of the Attica Uprising was how the prisoners interacted with each other.
+MIM(Prisons) adds: A beautiful aspect of the Attica Uprising was how the prisoners interacted with each other.
 They ran the facility themselves, and there was peace on the yard.
 They were able to feed themselves, deliver meds, and even did count, all without the overseers breathing down their necks.
-For more of the history on the Attica Uprising, ask for the September 9 study pack.
+For more of the history on the Attica Uprising, send in $2 of work-trade for the September 9 study pack.